spacelift-io/user-documentation/docs/integrations/webhooks.md

 In order to validate the incoming payload, you will need to have the secret handy - the one you've generated yourself when creating or updating the webhook.

+The following section provides different instructions for validating the payload depending on whether your Spacelift account is in our FedRAMP environment or not:

 === "Standard"

     Every webhook payload comes with two signature headers generated from the combination of the secret and payload. `X-Signature` header contains the SHA1 hash of the payload, while `X-Signature-256` contains the SHA256 hash.
 We're using the exact same mechanism as GitHub to generate signatures, please refer to [GitHub docs](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks#validating-payloads-from-github){: rel="nofollow"} for details.